datalakehouse/docs/docs/products/postgresql/reference/pg-metrics.rst

       -
     * - ``CPU iowait``
       - The percentage of CPU time spent waiting for the disk to become available for read and write operations
-      - Aiven suggest to create an alert that is triggered when ``iowait`` goes beyond a certain threshold for an extended time.
+      - DLH suggest to create an alert that is triggered when ``iowait`` goes beyond a certain threshold for an extended time.
 This gives you an opportunity to respond quickly when the database starts to slow down from too many read and write operations.
     * - ``Network``
       - The number of inbound and outbound bytes per second for a node.
       -